aaronedev/aaronedev/README.md

 <div class="github-introduction">

-I'm a **Web Developer** who loves bringing ideas to life in the browser.
-I grew up in the '90s and early 2000s and fell in love with the internet.
-I’m passionate about designing and developing websites and web applications that are **fast**, **responsive**, and **accessible** to everyone.
-Also, I kind of want to bring back the '90s web design aesthetic.
-I think it was cool. 😎
+I'm a **Web Developer** with a passion for bringing ideas to life in the browser.
+Growing up in the '90s and early 2000s, I fell in love with the internet, and that passion has driven me to design and develop websites and web applications that are **fast**, **responsive**, and **accessible** to everyone.
+I specialize in creating websites for clients with functionalities such as booking systems for apartments, hotels, restaurants, and more.

+Additionally, I'm currently diving into the world of DevOps, expanding my skill set to streamline development processes and improve deployment efficiency.

 </div>